H9660/H9660/README.md

-- 👋 Hi, I’m @H9660
+- 👋 Hi, I’m Hussain Lohawala.
-- 👀 This is my project space!
+- 👀 This is where you will find my works.
-- 🌱 I’m glad to be a competitive coder
+- 🌱 I’m glad to be a competitive coder and a game developer.
-- 💞️ I’m looking forward to get a seat in Google
+- 💞️ I’m looking forward to get a seat in Google.
 - 📫 These are my profiles on CP platforms:

 CodeChef: https://www.codechef.com/users/hussain_14